fenago/datascience-machine-learning/labs/lab_4.md

 -------------------------------------

-We'll be covering the following topics in this scenario:
+We'll be covering the following topics in this lab:

 - Using the matplotlib package to plot graphs
 - Understanding covariance and correlation to determine the relationship between data